vazhka-dolya/kataraktaCS/README.md

 4. That's all.

 # Using
 kataraktaCS is designed to be (more or less) intuitive, but if you don't understand something, then you can refer to the [Wiki](https://github.com/vazhka-dolya/kataraktaCS/wiki).
-Also note that some text also shows additional information when you hover over it.
+Also note that some text shows additional information when you hover over it.

 # Building prerequisites
 <details>